 Graduate Students Mobilize Research in Response to Recent Oil Spill

-Melissa Brock, Ph.D. student in Ecology and Evolutionary Biology, and Joana Tavares, Ph.D. candidate in Earth System Science, are two UCI graduate students making an organized effort to understand and spread information on the impacts of the recent Orange County oil spill on Southern California’s coastal ecosystems.
+Melissa Brock, Ph.D. student in Ecology and Evolutionary Biology, and Joana Tavares, Ph.D. candidate in Earth System Science, are two UC Irvine graduate students making an organized effort to understand and spread information on the impacts of the recent Orange County oil spill on Southern California’s coastal ecosystems.
 By forming the Southern California Oil Project (SCOP), they have created an interdisciplinary, multi-campus coalition focused on oil-related ecological threats.

 Driving up the Pacific Coast Highway past Newport and Huntington Beach at this time of year should offer beautiful scenery, pristine beaches, and blue waters.
 However, when Melissa and Joana drove up in early October, tarballs dotting the sand, oil slicks a few feet from shore, and dizzying smells were what was left of the coastal paradise.
 This is because of the unforeseen Orange County oil spill threatening Southern California’s Coast—both its pacific vistas and its ecological health.